Perched alongside Royal Ascot and The Grand National on lists of the most prestigious horseracing events in the world is The Cheltenham Festival.

 If the event is at Cheltenham Racecourse, you know it’s going to a big one.
 The bookies know this, too, and they make sure all their odds are competitive enough to draw in customers new and old.

-Some long-priced competitors have caused many upsets on St. Patrick’s Thursday over the years, including last year when 50/1 outsider Lisnagar Oscar won The Paddy Power Stayers Hurdle, and 100/1 Rayna’s World managed a third-place finish in the Daylesford Mares’ Novices’ Hurdle on the same day.
+Some long-priced competitors have caused many upsets on St. Patrick’s Thursday over the years, including two years ago when 50/1 outsider Lisnagar Oscar won The Paddy Power Stayers Hurdle, and 100/1 Rayna’s World managed a third-place finish in the Daylesford Mares’ Novices’ Hurdle on the same day.